study-ORCATech-cloud/cicd-labs/ArgoCD/LAB01-Deploy-First-Application/LAB.md

     ```bash
     kubectl get all -n guestbook
     ```
-    <br>You should see "No resources found." or very few remaining (sometimes finalizers take a moment).
+    You should see "No resources found." or very few remaining (sometimes finalizers take a moment).
     <br>Now, delete the namespace:
     ```bash
     kubectl delete namespace guestbook